dmolony/WizardryApp/README.md

 # MazeWalker
-Utility to examine Wizardry mazes.
+Cross-platform utility to examine Wizardry mazes.
 Currently works on the first three scenarios.

 ## Instructions
 Navigate around the maze using the A/W/S/D keys.
 To go directly to a particular square, just click on it.
 To switch to a different maze level, use the Levels menu (or the corresponding shortcut).